zhengqmark/lanl-vir-parquet/README.md

 ╚══════╝╚═╝  ╚═╝╚═╝  ╚═══╝╚══════╝    ╚═╝  ╚═╝╚═╝      ╚═════╝
 ```

 Virtual Parquet is a FUSE filesystem that provides on-the-fly translation from standard VTK files to Parquet, without requiring the data to be converted in advance.
+Each FUSE file acts as a virtual address map: some regions map to dynamically generated in-memory Parquet metadata, while others map directly to regions of the underlying VTK file.

 # Parquet Tool Compatibility